kafeynman/kafeynman.github.io/README.md

 This is my blog.
-A space to rant about all things tech
+A space to rant about all Things tech